 The short answer

 Rule of thumb: in mild-winter regions, or where electricity is cheap and gas is expensive, a heat pump often wins over its life.
 In cold climates with cheap natural gas, a high-efficiency furnace (or a dual-fuel setup) usually stays ahead.
-The figures below are planning ranges, not bids — price your exact tonnage, efficiency tier, and duct condition in the HVAC replacement calculator, then get two or three local quotes.
+The figures below are planning ranges, not bids — price your exact tonnage, efficiency tier, and duct condition in the HVAC replacement calculator, then use the band to sanity-check any contractor bid.

 Operating cost: where the heat pump earns it back